graphprotocol/rfcs/rfcs/0000-template.md

 ## Summary

-A brief summary of the proposal.
+A brief summary of the proposal in 1-3 paragraphs.

 ## Motivation

 What are the reasons for proposing the change?
 Why is it needed?
-What will the benefit be?
+What will the benefits be and for whom?

 ## Urgency